 This meeting should ideally be held before the beginning of the school year so you can educate your child’s teachers, school nurse and the principal about your child’s condition and precautions that need to be followed.
-If possible, distribute typed out material or ready leaflets about the Celiac condition and gluten-free
+If possible, distribute typed out material or ready leaflets about the Celiac condition and gluten-free diet.

 If your child will be eating school lunches make sure to talk to the dietician or person in charge.
 Discuss menu plans and the foods that are banned for your child and whether they can provide alternative options.
 If you feel the person understands, provide them an opportunity to cater to your child’s special diet.
 Inform them of the importance of using clean utensils and uncontaminated surfaces for preparing gluten-free meals.
 Or you can provide your child a lunch from home to allay your anxieties.
 Explain to your child why she cannot share the food of her classmates and how to explain to her friends her special condition.
 If there are lunchtime monitors explain to them why your child must not swap food with friends.